OmniDB/OmniDB/omnidb_plugin/README.md

 local   <database>      <user>                                  md5
 ```

-- Create a `.pgpass` file in the home directory of the system user who started PG (usually `postgresql`).
+- Create a `.pgpass` file in the home directory of the system user who started PG (usually `postgres`).
 This file needs permissions 600, and should contain the following content:

 ```bash
 localhost:<port>:<database>:<username>:<password>